|Full name||Elizabeth Alexandra Mary The Royal Family|

-- Every time before going out on a trip, she packed her personal toilet paper, a blood supply of her matching blood group, and a defibrillator.
+- Every time before going out on a trip, she would pack her personal toilet paper, a blood supply of her matching blood group, and a defibrillator.
 Insider

 - According to her former chef Darren McGrady, the Queen had a sweet tooth, and “Bombe glacée royale” was her favourite dessert, which is made up of rich mint and chocolate ice cream.
 Every year, a chocolate-flavoured cake was made for her birthday.

-- The Queen had a sophisticated selection of alcohol that she used to take every day.
-She started her day with a gin cocktail in the morning, a glass of wine with lunch, a dry martini in the evening, and a glass of champagne at night.
-In 2021, her personal doctors recommended her to cease consuming alcohol and instead of that, drink water and juice.
+- The Queen had a sophisticated selection of alcohol that she used to consume every day.
+She would start her day with a gin cocktail in the morning, a glass of wine with lunch, a dry martini in the evening, and a glass of champagne at night.
+In 2021, her personal doctors recommended her to stop consuming alcohol and start drinking water and juice.

 - To wake her up every morning, while she stayed at Balmoral Castle, bagpipers used to be played outside her window for 15 minutes at 7:30 in the morning.
 Parade